tom-howard/ros2/docs/course/part3.md

     )
     ```

-1. Now, let's build the package... <a name="colcon-build"></a>
+1. Now, let's build the package using the **three-step process** that you'll be becoming familiar with by now... <a name="colcon-build"></a>

-    1. Navigate back to the root of the ROS workspace:
+    1. Navigate back to the root of the ROS 2 workspace:

         ***
         **TERMINAL 1:**